How Medications Can Affect Your Driving Ability

 - Trouble concentrating or distraction

-If you’re going to be driving, however, there are several medications you should not take unless you know how they impact your body and that you won’t have negative side effects from them.
-These include:
+If you’re going to be driving, however, there are several medications that you should not take unless you are sure you won’t have negative side effects from them.

 - Allergy medications (that cause drowsiness)